facebookarchive/clang-as-ios-dylib/README.md

-# clang-as-ios-dylib
+## clang-as-ios-dylib

 __clang-as-ios-dylib__ is a workaround for building iOS dynamic libraries from Xcode.
-Most importantly, it lets Xcode build dylibs without requiring any modifications to the Xcode installation.
+Most importantly, it lets Xcode build iOS dylibs without requiring any modifications to the Xcode installation.

+It works by tricking Xcode into building an OS X dynamic library as if it were an iOS dynamic library.
+By overriding  __CC__ and __LD__, we make Xcode call a wrapper script instead of directly calling __clang__, and our wrapper swaps  the OS X compile flags for iOS flags.

-_Only iphonesimulator dylibs are supported now, but it should be possible to add device support if you need it._
+_Only iphonesimulator dylibs are supported now, but it would be possible to add device support if needed._

 ## Usage